 The fall 2014 edition of Occasus, the online student literary journal is now available.
 Check out the latest collection of outstanding original pieces of poetry and prose authored by our Writing Studies students.
 Have your own original piece of creative non-fiction, fiction, poetry, screen writing, journalism, or cover art you want to submit for consideration for future issues?
 Have a look at the journal's submission guidelines and get in touch with us!

 If you have a question or concern about registration (Writing course selection, Writing program requirements, and related matters), please read the document "Course Selection Guide".
-If your questions are not answered by the information in that document, please feel free to contact the Undergraduate Program Director, Mr. Brock Eayrs, directly by email at firstname.lastname@example.org.
+If your questions are not answered by the information in that document, please feel free to contact the Undergraduate Program Director, Prof. Brock Eayrs, directly by email at firstname.lastname@example.org.
 You will receive a response within 36 hours.

-special permission procedures for 2013-2014: please refer to FAQ
+Special permission procedures for 2014-2015: please refer to FAQ

-The Program in Writing, Rhetoric, & Professional Communication aims to provide students with the ability to affect the world, both inside and outside the university, by facilitating their becoming self-directed, creative, and intellectual agents able to engage effectively with and contribute to the resolution of problems through the use of language both written and spoken.
+Writing Studies aims to provide students with the ability to affect the world, both inside and outside the university, by facilitating their becoming self-directed, creative, and intellectual agents able to engage effectively with and contribute to the resolution of problems through the use of language both written and spoken.
 Writing studies comprise the core activities of our contemporary social, political, and cultural world, and the study and mastery of the constitutive and social dynamics of writing, rhetorical theory, and texts will provide pragmatic and intellectual tools for our graduates throughout their professional, intellectual, and social lives.